Ah, passive income… the dream everyone with an online business wants to turn into reality.

 Everyone who wishes to be freed from the 9-to-5 job model should aim to receive passive income.
 Aside from starting a business, having multiple sources of passive income is one of the most realistic ways of becoming financially free.

 Many freelancers have been openly supporting this “passive income” movement because it’s all about a workable solution to scalability.
-It’s no secret that freelancers have to work double the time to make up for a sick day or any day or instance that makes it unable for him/her to work.
+It’s no secret that freelancers have to work double the time to make up for any day that makes it unable for him/her to work.

 Wouldn’t it be nice to sit back, relax and continue to earn (even measly cents at a time) even if we’re off on a sick day?